fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary, Worldly Wisdom, Revisited.md

 What I'm going to try today is to extend the remarks I made two years ago at the USC Business School.
 You were assigned a transcript of my [[A Lesson on Elementary Worldly Wisdom| USC Talk]].
 And there's nothing I said then that I wouldn't repeat today.
 But I want to amplify what I said then.

 It's perfectly clear... that if Warren Buffett had never learned anything new after graduating from Columbia Business School, Berkshire would be a pale shadow of its present self.
 Warren would have gotten rich - because what he learned from Ben Graham at Columbia was enough to make anybody rich.
-But he wouldn't have the kind of enterprise Berkshire Hathaway is if he hadn't kept learning.
+But he wouldn't have the kind of enterprise [[Berkshire Hathaway]] is if he hadn't kept learning.

 How do you get worldly wisdom?
 What system do you use to rise into the tiny top percentage of the world in terms of having sort of an elementary practical wisdom?

 I've long believed that a certain system - which almost any intelligent person can learn - works way better than the systems that most people use.
 As I said at the USC School, what you need is a latticework of mental models in your head.
 And you hang your actual experience and you vicarious experience (that you get from reading and so forth) on this latticework of powerful models.
 And, with that system, things gradually get to fit together in a way that enhances cognition.

-Your assigned reading for today included the latest annual letters from Jack Welch and Warren Buffett relating to General Electric and Berkshire Hathaway, respectively.
+Your assigned reading for today included the latest annual letters from Jack Welch and Warren Buffett relating to General Electric and [[Berkshire Hathaway]], respectively.
 Jack Welch has a PhD in engineering.
 And Warren plainly could have gotten a PhD in any field he wanted to pursue.
 And both gentlemen are inveterate teachers.

 Worldly wisdom is quite academic when you get right down to it.
-Look at what General Electric has achieved - and, for that matter, what Berkshire Hathaway has achieved.
+Look at what General Electric has achieved - and, for that matter, what [[Berkshire Hathaway]] has achieved.

 Of course, Warren had a professor/mentor - Ben Graham - for whom he had a great affection.
 Graham was so academic that when he graduated from Columbia, three different academic departments invited him into their PhD programs and asked him to start teaching immediately as part of the PhD program: those three departments being literature, Greek and Latin classics, and mathematics.